MissVeronica/um-oxygen-email-templates/README.md

 Customized email folders are saved outside the WP Themes folder and the UM template structure is created by the plugin when required by UM.

 Customized Profile templates are loaded when found in the Oxygen "Theme" folder.
+The folder structure in <code>.../ultimate-member/templates/</code> is maintained.

 ## Settings
 1. UM Settings -> Email -> "Email Templates - Customized Email Folder"